hku-hkedu-liverAI/AI-based-HCC-Diagnosis/README.md

 # Demon
 (1) Instruction to run on data:
-For public or private liver CT volumes,
+For public or private liver CT volumes, one can use the pretrained liver detection model pre-trained on the public data sets LITS (https://competitions.codalab.org/competitions/17094) to capture all the slices that contain liver.

 (2) Expected output

 (3) Expected run time for demo on a "normal" desktop computer

 # Instructions for use